uzm99/ENCE_4110_Unai_Zurbano/Lab2/Readme.md

 <img src="IMG/Part_I_7seg_dec_Design.gif" width="600">

 To define the logic, a Look Up Table (LUT) is needed.
-The 7 segment displays are NOT active in high, whenever are required to be off, will be set to 1.
+The 7-segment display is active low: segments turn on with 0 and off with 1.

 Figure 1.2 — 7-segment LUT